One of the most entertaining things to do as a Formula One fan is to try and predict the driver lineup for the following seasons.

 George Russell – Lance Stroll

 Fernando Alonso will turn 46 during the 2027 season.
-The Spaniard seems to bank on Newey creating a great 2026 car for a final title attempt.
+The Spaniard seems to bank on Newey designing a great 2026 car for a final title attempt.
 If Alonso wins in 2026, he will quit, and if he comes short, the team will likely replace him anyway.

 With all the investments and ambitions of the team, Aston Martin will always need a star driver.
-Verstappen is the top priority, but he will sign for Mercedes, as he doesn’t want to tie his reputation completely with Newey and Honda.
+Verstappen is the top priority, but he will sign for Mercedes, as he doesn’t want to tie his reputation completely to Newey and Honda.

 Williams